-- Include the name and qualifications of the Project Director who will be involved with this project/activity and attach his/her resume.
+- Include the name and qualifications of the Project Director who will be responsible for this project/activity and attach his/her resume.

 - Describe your marketing/promotion plan or other methods you will use to attract participants or audiences.
 How will youth be selected if there are limited spaces in the project/activity?
 Include a plan for crediting the New Hampshire State Council on the Arts and the National Endowment for the Arts for supporting projects that are funded.

-- Describe how you plan to meet the cash match.
-(Note: For FY2014 half of the 1:1 match may be in-kind goods or services.)
+- Describe how you plan to meet the cash and in-kind match.
+(Note: For FY2015 half of the 1:1 match may be in-kind goods or services.)
 Helpful hint: Make sure that the project costs outlined on the budget forms correspond with the activities you have described.
 Attach a financial statement for your most recently completed fiscal year (lead applicant organization only).

 - Identify the ways you will provide access to people with disabilities and senior citizens so they may benefit from this project (i.e., physical access, programmatic access via large print programs and signage, sign language interpretation, assistive listening devices, transportation, etc.).